Anatomy, Shoulder and Upper Limb, Axillary Artery

 Structure and Function

 A study of 59 cadavers found the average length of the axillary artery to be 11.22 cm, with each section occurring at roughly equal intervals along its course.[2]
-The surface marking of the axillary artery in the upper limb can be traced by drawing a line between the midclavicular point to the groove behind the coracobrachialis.
+The surface marking of the axillary artery in the upper limb can be traced by drawing a line from the midclavicular point to the groove behind the coracobrachialis.

-It gives rise to the scapular circumflex artery and the thoracodorsal artery.
-The scapular circumflex artery runs through the triangular space and provides blood to the scapular region.
-The scapular circumflex artery eventually anastomoses with the suprascapular artery, thus connecting and providing a collateral route between the first and third parts of the axillary artery.
-The thoracodorsal artery supplies the latissimus dorsi muscle.
-The two remaining branches of the third part of the axillary artery, the anterior and posterior humeral circumflex artery, supply the head of the humerus and shoulder joint.
+The 2 remaining branches of the 3rd part of the axillary artery, the anterior and posterior humeral circumflex arteries, supply the head of the humerus and shoulder joint.
 These arteries anastomose with one another.
 The anterior humeral circumflex is smaller and runs anterior to the humerus.
-The posterior humeral circumflex is larger and runs through the quadrilateral space and then posterior to the humerus, accompanied by the axillary nerve and supplying the deltoid muscle.[6]
+The posterior humeral circumflex is larger and runs through the quadrilateral space and then posterior to the humerus, accompanied by the axillary nerve and supplying the deltoid muscle.[7]

 Embryology